Icinga/terraform-provider-icinga2/website/docs/r/host.html.markdown

 * `address`  - (Required) The address of the host.
 * `check_command` - (Required) The name of an existing Icinga2 CheckCommand object that is used to determine if the host is available or not.
 * `hostname` - (Required) The hostname of the host.
+* `zone` - (Optional) The zone where the host is deployed.
+Defaults to master if nothing is specified
 * `templates` - (Optional) A list of Icinga2 templates to assign to the host.
 * `vars` - (Optional) A mapping of variables to assign to the host.